 Strange Smells and Sounds

-Obviously, sewage stinks.
+Sewage stinks.
 If you notice a new stench or hear strange draining noises, you may have a sewer line problem.
-An oddly gurgling toilet, a smelly sinkhole that appears in your yard – these are clear signs that you probably need sewer line repair.
+An oddly gurgling toilet, or a smelly sinkhole that appears in your yard – are clear signs that you probably need sewer line repair.

 Water Stains around Basement Drains

-Take a look at your basement drains; do you see rings of water stain around them?
+Take a look at your basement drains; do you see rings of water stains around them?
 If so, it’s time to call a professional plumber to check the health of your sewer line.

 Water Damage around the Foundation